 Laser sintering is a powder bed process that uses a laser as a power source to sinter powdered material.
 Understanding the material at a microstructure level is critical to the development of materials for laser sintering.
-We use in-house designed methodologies and test to investigate how the size, morphology of particles and subtle changes in chemical structures influence powder flow, spreadabilityand sintering.
+We use in-house designed methodologies and test to investigate how the size and morphology of particles, crystallisation kinetics, and subtle changes in chemical structures influence powder flow, spreadability and sintering.
 This is combined with statistical and mathematical methods to predict powder properties and performance.

 We use a range of analytical equipment to assess materials before putting them in one of our laser sintering machines, which currently includes 2 high temperature systems (EOS P800 and EOS P810), as well as an EOS P100 and a Sharebot SnowWhite system, with the group working closely with material manufacturers to develop tailored grades for AM processes and specific applications.

 Research projects include:

 Combining nano-particles with PAEK polymers, this project is looking to develop new bespoke lightweight multifunctional materials that can be 3D printed using powder bed fusion technology and FFF.
 PAEK polymers are temperature resistant, tough, and corrosion resistant.
 They are increasingly being used for metal replacement within aviation and military application.

 Boron nitride and graphene have been selected as the nano-materials most suited for the intended applications here.
 These new materials will offer multifunctional capabilities including lightweighting, thermal and electro-magnetic properties.
 Incorporation of nanomaterials with different particle sizes and shape which will significantly affect powder flow, polymer viscosity and subsequently sintering mechanisms are very important to the success of this project.